 The general Spatial Planning Act ("Raumordnungsgesetz" / ROG) was first made applicable to the EEZ in 2004, assigning the task of maritime spatial planning for the German EEZ to the respective Minstry responsible for spatial planning, and the Federal Maritime and Hydrographic Agency for the implementation of preparatory steps.
-At present the Federal Ministry of the Interior, Building and Community (BMI) is responsible for setting up maritime spatial plans in the EEZ.
+At present the Federal Ministry for Housing, Urban Development and Building (BMWSB) is responsible for setting up maritime spatial plans in the EEZ.